 Administration.
 The Plan will be administered by the Compensation/Organization Committee of the Board, or in the absence of a Compensation/Organization Committee, a properly constituted compensation committee or the Board itself.
 Subject to the express provisions of the Plan, the administrator is authorized and empowered to do or perform all things that it determines to be necessary or appropriate in connection with the administration of the Plan.
 The Compensation/Organization Committee may, by resolution, authorize one or more officers of the Company to perform any or all things that it is authorized and empowered to do or perform under the Plan, provided that such resolution will specify the total number of awards (if any) such officer or officers may award pursuant to such delegated authority.
-No such officer will designate himself or herself as a recipient of any awards granted under authority delegated to such officer.
-In addition, the Compensation/Organization Committee may delegate any or all aspects of the day-to-day administration of the Plan to one or more officers or employees of the Company or any subsidiary, and/or to one or more agents.
+No such officer.
+In addition, the Compensation/Organization Committee may administration of the Plan to one or more officers or employees of the Company or any subsidiary, and/or to one or more agents.